Scripture Reading: Luke 5 - 6 …

 … and the people and their religious leaders didn't know what to do with Him.
 Luke introduces each new section in these chapters with words like, "One day … One sabbath … One of those days …" Jesus was just beginning His earthly ministry, and His teaching, as well as His miracles, was raising a stir among the people and among the religious leaders of the Jews.
 He had gone to Nazareth and the people of his home town had tried to throw Him off a cliff.
 His message was a radical one to the ears of those who believed that God's attention was exclusive to them.
 Yet it WAS God's intention to keep His promises to Abraham, Isaac and Jacob and to the remnant He had chosen from Israel.

 As Jesus began to travel from town to town the news about Him spread quickly.
 "But Jesus often withdrew to lonely places and prayed" (5:16).
-We can only imagine what Jesus prayed … though John 17 gives us good insight.
-Jesus knew that He was the Christ, the fulfillment of all the Old Testament prophecies, and He knew that His greatest opposition, other than Satan, would come from those who THOUGHT they understood what the Old Testament taught.
 In order to make it clear to them that He did not come simply to heal people's bodies, Jesus took the opportunity to declare to the paralytic, "Your sins are forgiven" (5:20).
 Before He healed him, Jesus said, "That you may know that the Son of Man has authority on earth to forgive sins …" (5:24).

 The Sabbath was a sacred thing to the Pharisees, but they had made it a burden rather than a joy, a true day of rest that pointed to their Creator.
 Jesus boldly declared, 'The Son of Man is Lord of the Sabbath," (6:5) and in Mark 2:27 adds, "The Sabbath was made for man, not man for the Sabbath.”
 The Sabbath pointed to God's resting on the seventh day after creation, and Jesus was present to declare that in Him men could become a NEW creation.
 HE was, in fact, the new Sabbath, as He invited people to come to HIM to find REST for their souls (Matthew 11:28-30).

-People long for spiritual rest in this world in which we occupy every moment of our existence.
-But true rest can only be found in Jesus.
+People long for spiritual rest in this world in which we occupy every moment of our existence, but true rest can only be found in Jesus.
 He makes all things new for those who come to Him through faith … a faith produced by the very Spirit of God as people hear God's Word, the Gospel of Jesus Christ, and FOLLOW Him!
-So Jesus prayed all night and then chose twelve disciples.
-It was a great privilege to be chosen by a "Teacher" and these men could not have known what lay ahead, but they would soon begin to find out.

 "Father, I worship You today because You have given me life in Jesus!
 Though I confess that I still foolishly give in to temptation and sin against You, yet in my heart I long to be like Jesus.
 Help me by Your Spirit to learn more and more from Your Word so that I may be a good tree that bears good fruit.
-I believe in You; I believe in Jesus; I trust You to complete the work You have begun and to fill me with Your Spirit so that I may be an instrument to bring others to You, in Jesus' name, Amen"
+Fill me with Your Spirit so that I may be an instrument to bring others to You, in Jesus' name, Amen"